On Harish-Chandra's Isomorphism: Harish--Chandra's homomorphism

 In \cite{HC3}, \cite{HC3II} Harish--Chandra discovers important new notions and subtleties, but he is also confronted with technical obstacles.
 He introduces a very important commutative convolution algebra of smooth spherical functions on $G$ for which (\ref{eq:Plan}) should hold, the spherical part $\Cs(G/\!\!/K)$ of the Harish--Chandra Schwartz space of $G$.
 This is based on an upper and a lower bound for the function $\varphi_0$.
 The elementary spherical functions themselves are novel and interesting objects.
 In the complex case the elementary spherical functions $\varphi_\gl$ can be expressed in terms of elementary functions, but the general rank one case showed that in general, $\varphi_\gl$ is a transcendental function.
 In the rank one case he found that $\varphi_\gl$ can be expressed as a Gauss hypergeometric function ${}_2F_1(a,b;c;z)$, with parameters $a,b,c$ depending on the root multiplicities $k_{2\ga}:=\frac{1}{2}m_{\ga}=\frac{1}{2}\textup{dim}(\fg_\ga)$ (with $2\ga\in R=2\Phi$).
 Harish--Chandra \cite{HC3} showed that for $\textup{Re}(\gl)\in\fa^*_+$ and $H\in\fa_+$ (write $a=\textup{exp}(H)\in A_+$):

-In view of (\ref{eq:lim}), the $c$-function is a "connection coefficient" for the system of differential equations (\ref{eq:spheq}).
-Harish--Chandra computed this all important $c$-function for the rank one cases using the theory of hypergeometric functions.
+In view of (\ref{eq:lim}), the $c$--function is a "connection coefficient" for the system of differential equations (\ref{eq:spheq}).
+Harish--Chandra computed this all important $c$--function for the rank one cases using the theory of hypergeometric functions.
 Also he computed this function in the complex case, in which case it is an elementary function.
-However, a general explicit expression remained elusive at this point, and this would only be resolved later, by the work of Gindikin and Karpelevi\v c, see \cite{GiKaI}, \cite{GiKaII}.
-A representation theoretic interpretation of the Harish--Chandra $c$-function in terms of intertwining operators between the minimal principal series representations of $G$ was provided by Schiffmann \cite{Sch}, also see \cite{Knapp}.
+However, a general explicit expression remained elusive at this point, and this would only be resolved later, by the work of Gindikin and Karpelevi\v c \cite{GiKaI,GiKaII}.
+A representation theoretic interpretation of the Harish--Chandra $c$--function in terms of intertwining operators between the minimal principal series representations of $G$ was provided by Schiffmann \cite{Sch}, also see \cite{Knapp}.

 In \cite{HC3II} Harish--Chandra proved the inversion formula (\ref{eq:Plan}) modulo two conjectures.
 The first conjecture states that there exists a polynomial upper bound for $|c(i\gl)|^{-2}$ for $\gl\in \fa^*$.
-This is solved easily by the use of Stirling's Theorem in combination with the explicity formula for the $c$-function in \cite{GiKaI}, \cite{GiKaII}.
+This is solved easily by the use of Stirling's Theorem in combination with the explicit formula for the $c$--function in \cite{GiKaI,GiKaII}.
 The second conjecture is the injectivity of the Abel transform $F_f$ for $f$ in $\Cs(G/\!\!/K)$.
 This was solved by Harish--Chandra in \cite{HC5}, thereby finally completing his proof of the spherical Plancherel formula for the spherical Schwartz space $\Cs(G/\!\!/K)$.

 Another approach to the Plancherel formula of $G/K$ was initiated by Ehrenpreis and Mautner \cite{ErMa}, and followed up by Takahashi, Helgason, Gangolli and finally Rosenberg \cite{Ros} (see \cite[IV, Notes]{Helgason} for an account of this development and further references).
-This approach is based on a Paley-Wiener Theorem, and simplified the proof of the Plancherel formula for $G/K$, see \cite[Ch.
+This approach is based on a Paley--Wiener Theorem, and simplified the proof of the Plancherel formula for $G/K$, see \cite[Ch.
 IV]{Helgason}.
-The image of the spherical Fourier transform of the space $C_c^\infty(G/\!\!/K)$ is contained in the classical Paley-Wiener space for the abelian group $A$ by Propositions \ref{prop:ImAb} and \ref{prop:transmut}, using the properties of $F_f$.
+The image of the spherical Fourier transform of the space $C_c^\infty(G/\!\!/K)$ is contained in the classical Paley--Wiener space for the abelian group $A$ by Propositions \ref{prop:ImAb} and \ref{prop:transmut}, using the properties of $F_f$.
 The proof of the converse statement is remarkable and direct, following Rosenberg \cite{Ros}.